Skip to Content

 If you would like to find out more about individual course requirements, please use our Course search

-The Diploma can also be completed without endorsement.
-Courses can be chosen from a wide range of subject areas (prefixes):
+Courses can be chosen from the following subject areas (prefixes):

-Students may exit with a Diploma in Science and Technology from the Bachelor of Engineering with Honours, Bachelor of Food Technology with Honours, Bachelor of Medical Laboratory Science, Bachelor of Veterinary Science, and Bachelor of Veterinary Technology.
+Students may exit with a Diploma in Science and Technology from the Bachelor of AgriCommerce, Bachelor of Construction, Bachelor of Engineering with Honours, Bachelor of Food Technology with Honours, Bachelor of Medical Laboratory Science, Bachelor of Veterinary Science, and Bachelor of Veterinary Technology.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates

 We can't tell you the exact cost until you have chosen your courses, as the tuition fees you pay each year vary depending on the courses you choose.
 There will also be compulsory non-tuition fees you have to pay in addition to your tuition fees.
 For some courses there may be other charges for things such as study resources, software, trips and contact workshops.

 To get an approximate idea of tuition costs for typical study areas, you can use our quick guide to programme fees.